karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 Host: ...
 ```

-Will be proxied upstream by Kong as:
+Will be proxied upstream by Qordoba as:

 ```http
 GET /path/to/resource HTTP/1.1